 “If you’re so concerned about the environment then perhaps you should stop using your cars, opt out of society and go out and live in the forest.”

 Environmentalists aren’t Luddites or even hippies – we’re not against technological progress and don’t want to swap our lives for an Amish community or hippie commune.
 (Well I don’t anyway...)

 But there are things we can do to reduce fossil fuel consumption such as avoiding the use of your petrol-guzzling car and replace it with sustainable modes of transportation such as cycling, walking or taking public transport; reducing electricity consumption by avoiding the use of the heater and air conditioner or by installing solar panels on the roof of your home.

 To influence others to more sustainable behaviour we must lead by example and that starts with reducing energy consumption or finding alternative renewable sources of energy.

 5. Air travel

 When Leonardo DiCaprio took a private jet from Cannes to collect his environmental award, he received much criticism about his carbon footprint – and rightly so.
 As much as I adore Leo for bringing global attention to climate change issues and championing conservation, his actions smelled of hypocrisy.
-And even though he is said to be a “Carbon Neutral citizen“, reduction and minimisation of waste should be the aim, not the bandaid solution of planting trees to offset carbon (don’t worry, I still love you Leo!).
+And even though he is said to be a “Carbon Neutral citizen“, reduction and minimisation of waste should be the aim, not the bandaid solution of planting trees to offset carbon and other greenhouse gas emissions (don’t worry, I still love you Leo!).

 Now most of us don’t have access to a private jet but many of us do take frequent trips interstate or overseas.
 Some environmentalists have been bitten by the travel bug so badly that they spend most of their time travelling.
 And while I encourage experiences over material consumption, travel – and air travel particularly – comes at a huge environmental cost.
 A cost many environmentalists conveniently refuse to address, as Leo demonstrated.